 My other interests…

 My time in Stillwater, Oklahoma inspired a love for the Red Dirt music scene.
 I would rather listen to Texas regional country music than that of Nashville artists any day.
 Coffee fuels my day.
-I’m a poor photographer, but usually have a camera along to capture a snapshot of my day.
-I collect postcards from across the country.
-If you want to send me one, use my contact page for an address, but you’ll have to include a fact about your area’s agriculture on the card.
+I’m no skilled photographer, but usually have a camera along to capture a snapshot of my day to share on Instagram.

 I love reading and have a bookshelf full of western fiction novels, works by John Grisham, and books describing the history of places I’ve lived.
 My favorite readings and ruminations are found on my Book List tab.

 Sharing the story of modern agriculture and learning more about how others perceive farmers and ranchers is important to me.
-I practice what most would call conventional agriculture, but desire to learn more about what others think about agriculture.
 I do much more reading than I do writing.
 God gave me two ears and one mouth.
 Each day I work harder to apply that knowledge.